blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterFullGaps.md

 estimate the gaps that would result if there were no state-specific effects[^modelCompare].
 We chart this (on the same scale) below.

-[^modelCompare]: We post-stratify the full model but with and without the interaction term.
+[^modelCompare]: We post-stratify with and without the state/race interaction term.
-    We could instead model the two situations separately: the presence of the interaction term in the full model shifts the other parameters.
+    We could instead model the two situations separately since the presence of the interaction term in the model shifts the other parameters.
 But using two models, one for the demographic effects and a different one for state-specific effects, complicates the estimation of confidence intervals for various quantities.
     [Click here][niComparison_link] for more details.